 The forms set out in the Second Schedule are prescribed in relation to the matters specified in those forms.

-[Regulation 5 inserted in Gazette 22 Sep 2006 p.
+[Regulation 5 inserted: Gazette 22 Sep 2006 p.
 4075.]

 6. Particulars prescribed by forms

 Where a form prescribed by these regulations requires completion by the insertion of particulars or other matters referred to in the form, those particulars or other matters are prescribed as the particulars or other matters required under the provision of the Act for the purposes for which the form is prescribed.